HerXayah/road-to-yuzu-without-switch/README.md

 # Road to Yuzu w/o Switch

 This Repo explains how to install the Yuzu Nintendo Switch Emulator -- without a Switch -- on a Windows PC.
 I distance myself from piracy and I own any/all of these games shown in the original screenshots and gifs.
 If you use anything out of this please credit me appropriately!
+Basically the only Switch Emulator Guide you need

 [Fuck Nintendo.
 Sincerely, yours truly](https://twitter.com/OrdinaryGamers/status/1762597394695237895)